litec-lectures/litec-workspace/setup/00_BasicToolsSetup.md

 #### Windows Terminal Setup

-Terminal also needs some finetuning for a smooth usage:
+Terminal also needs some fine-tuning for a smooth usage:

 1. Start Windows Terminal
 2. Open Settings (`Down-Arrow in tab field -> Settings` or `Ctrl + ,`)